photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Easy, isn't it?

 !!! example ""
-    **PhotoPrism is 100% self-funded.** We encourage all users to [support our mission](https://photoprism.app/membership) as this [helps us provide more features](https://photoprism.app/kb/oss) to the public.
-Thank you! :octicons-heart-fill-24:{ .heart .purple }
+    Since sustained funding is key to quickly releasing new features, we encourage all users to [support our mission](https://photoprism.app/kb/oss) by [signing up as a sponsor](https://photoprism.app/membership) or [purchasing a commercial license](https://photoprism.app/teams#compare).

 ### Troubleshooting ###